 The Harmony Hub

-During the Covid-19 crisis we've been unable to run our regular cookery groups including lunch club and Thursday soup and social that so many members of our community depended on for company and support as well as healthy food and an opportunity to learn to cook.
-Among the projects we've undertaken to keep the support going are our pay as you can shop, allowing people to get the food the need while seeing a friendly face, and our work with Karl Buxton.
-Karl is an award winning chef who has worked with us to offer cookery videos that we share widely on our website, facebook pages and youtube channel.
-We also offer the videos with an accompanying box of ingredients to people who previously attended our groups and want to keep up their learning around the essential life skills of cooking and nutrition.
+During the Covid-19 crisis we were unable to run our regular cookery groups including lunch club and Thursday soup and social that so many members of our community depended on for company and support as well as healthy food and an opportunity to learn to cook.
+During the crisis we continued to support our community with our pay as you can shop, allowing people to get the food they needed while seeing a friendly face.
+We also did some work with Karl Buxton, Karl is an award winning chef who worked with us to offer cookery videos that we shared widely on our website, facebook pages and youtube channel.
+We also offered the videos, along with ingredients boxes, to people who previously attended our groups and wanted to keep up their learning around the essential life skills of cooking and nutrition.

 About the Hub

 The Harmony Hub is our centre on Redcar High Street.
 It's where we redistribute the surplus supermarket food we rescue that would otherwise have gone to landfill.
 It's also where we teach skills like cooking, share information about nutrition, deliver training and much more.

 Thanks to an amazingly generous donation from Willmott Dixon in 2019 we were able to install an industrial kitchen where staff and volunteers can pass on their knowledge and skills to people who are just developing their interest in cooking.
 This knowledge allows people the option of eating healthily even on a low budget, it means that often people are able to feel empowered when they discover that making a healthy meal can be easier and cheaper than we sometimes expect and in some cases people even discover a new passion in life and go on to develop their catering skills and enhance their whole lives.